What is Social Purpose Works (SPW)?

 In order to have your project posted on our website, a contract needs to be signed and on file with Social Purpose Works.
-Once you register, you will be able to review the detailed contract terms on our website.
+Once you register, we will send you a contract to review the detailed terms and conditions.

 We know from experience that a good relationship between a Pro Bono Professional and nonprofit staff is possible when all parties know what to expect and can create a bridge to understanding the unique world views they bring to a project.
 This training was designed to dispel stereotypes and offer suggested ways to create unity around project deliverables and appreciation for the different work styles.
 This online orientation will be available to you after registration and will take about 20 minutes to review.

 What help is available for writing a project description?

 There are three ways for you to complete your Project Description: